-New Member Profile
+New Member Pro ofile

 LEOFF

 New Members 100

 Average Age 40

 Average Compensation \$72,000

 Years of Experience 10

-We use Years of Experience to approximate career advancement.
-It is not used to determine eligibility or benefits.
+We use Years of Experience to career advancement.
+It is not a determine eligibility or benefits. used to

 We believe the assumptions and methods selected for this illustration are reasonable and appropriate for the purposes of this analysis.
 Unless otherwise noted, the assets, data, methods, and assumptions are consistent with our 2018 AVR, available on our website.